 I’ll use the Flexible Quantity – Measurement Price Calculator for WooCommerce plugin to create the WooCommerce measurement price calculator.

-It also has a pro version with extended and advanced features that will help you to create a more complex and accurate pricing calculator.
+It also has a pro version with extended and advanced features to help you create a more complex and accurate pricing calculator.

 The following are the steps to create a WooCommerce measurement price calculator.